-Reading log files is most likely the most important activity carried out by a MEMCM (SCCM) administrator as a day-to-day activity.
-There have been several MEMCM (SCCM), log viewers over the years, including Trace32, CMTrace, and OneTrace.
+Reading log files is most likely the most crucial activity carried out by a MEMCM (SCCM) administrator as a day-to-day activity.
+There have been several SCCM log viewers, over the years, including Trace32, CMTrace, and OneTrace.

 To do this efficiently, Microsoft has developed a series of log viewers capable of making the log files more readable, as a single block of text is hard for a human to interpret.

 The log viewers all have the capability of filtering, error-lookup, and highlighting.

 I know that some people still prefer to use Notepad for reading log files.
 This does not include me :).

 In this blog post, I describe the different log file viewers in MEMCM (SCCM) that we have had over the years and the ones that are coming:

 Why should you use SCCM log file viewers?

 SCCM records all activities of the client into log files.
 Using notepad is not a good way for many reasons.

 Some benefits of using a log viewer, created to read log files from MEMCM (SCCM) include: